LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

+To generate a representative dataset that emulates a specific network protocol, for example, Modbus protocol, an exhaustive dataset that consists of $65536^2$ (the maximum possible number of registers times the available values stored in 2 bytes per register) different requests is needed to cover all registers and their potential values for just one type of command (e.g., read or write).
+Following an exhaustive dataset generation strategy would demand significant resources for training.
+Therefore, Algorithm~\ref{alg:boundaries_client} implements the \textit{protocol\_client} shown in Figure~\ref{fig:flow-diagram} which also describes the proposed \textit{boundaries} method.
+This method allows us to obtain a dataset that describes a protocol in a non-exhaustive manner while preserving accuracy.

-Algorithm~\ref{alg:boundaries_client} describes the \textit{boundaries} method for reducing the dataset size needed to cover the entire address and value space supported by a protocol by selecting only the minimum, maximum, and one randomly chosen intermediate value for each sample request.
-The method starts with the \textit{execute} function~[line:~\ref{alg:fun:execute}], which probes the PLC with read and write commands.
-The total list of commands is coordinated by the ``functions'' attribute in the configuration file, as outlined in Section~\ref{subsection:dataset_generation}.
-The initial loop~[line:~\ref{alg:for:max_elements}] iterates through values from one to \textit{m\_elem}, setting up the subsequent loops and operations.
-The second loop~[line:~\ref{alg:for:addresses}] iterates over values derived from the \textit{triplet} function~[line:~\ref{alg:fun:triplet}], demonstrating that valid responses lie between the lowest and highest values.
-To further add a layer of realism, this method includes requests that trigger erroneous responses (i.e., exceptions).
+By employing the \textit{boundaries} method, we significantly reduce the dataset size from a scale of billions to just a few thousand.
+This is achieved by covering the entire address and value space supported by a protocol with only selecting the minimum, maximum, and one randomly chosen intermediate value.

+The method starts with the \textit{execute} function~[line:~\ref{alg:fun:execute}], which essentially probes the PLC with the read/write commands included in the user defined \textit{functions} list [line: \ref{alg:function}].
+The initial loop~[line:~\ref{alg:for:max_elements}] iterates through values from one to \textit{m\_elem} [line: \ref{alg:m_elem}], setting how many elements are going to be used from the selected read/write functions in the current loop.
+The second loop~[line:~\ref{alg:for:addresses}] iterates over values derived from the \textit{triplet} function~[line:~\ref{alg:fun:triplet}].
+This function generates three specific values: the lowest, the highest minus the provided elements, and a random number in between, which forms the basis of the \textit{boundaries} method.
+To add a layer of realism, this method includes requests that trigger erroneous responses (i.e., exceptions).
 Exceptions can occur when a request is made using an inactive address outside the valid range.
 This approach allows the dataset to reflect typical operational data and include scenarios that simulate potential error conditions.
-Before the final loop~[line:~\ref{alg:for:data}], the \textit{combs} function~[line:~\ref{alg:fun:combs}] is called to produce all possible data combinations based on the given range of possible values and the number of elements to accommodate.